 Swifty Global Experiences Unprecedented Growth Leading to Expected Record Results in Q4 2022

-/EIN News/ -- NEW YORK, NY, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- Dear Cashmere Holding Company (OTC: DRCR) known as Swifty Global (Swifty), is a technology company focused on creating ground-breaking solutions in the Fintech and Sports Betting Sectors.
+NEW YORK, NY, Dec.
+14, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- Dear Cashmere Holding Company DRCR known as Swifty Global (Swifty), is a technology company focused on creating ground-breaking solutions in the Fintech and Sports Betting Sectors.
 Since late July 2022, the company has launched three new products and revenue streams, including a disruptive mobile application (app) for Sports Predictions in the United Kingdom (UK), a traditional global Sportsbook and Casino Gaming platform.
 The company has therefore made enormous progress following the release earlier in the year of its global digital wallet which encompasses Cryptocurrency/Blockchain transactions.

 Throughout this productive period, Swifty has been focused on successful launches and implementation leading up to the delivery of impressive Q4 results.
 With the gaming platforms only being launched from late July, the Q3 disclosure only captured the first couple of months of the launched product sales.
 To date in Q4, the company has already reported almost $15 million in revenue with impressive EBITDA, even after factoring in the substantial set up costs, as will be reported in the statutory filings in early 2023.
 Swifty has now been fully audited and is working tirelessly to file its S-1 in January 2023 in order to be fully reporting during the first quarter.
 Furthermore, Swifty's name and ticker change documentation is due to be filed almost simultaneously to the S-1.